jmoenig/Snap/DEVLOG.md

 ### 2024-09-10
 * threads: changed evaluation of input groups to return a 2D (or empty) list
+* objects: adjusted LISP formulation of primitive IF block to the new input group evaluation

 ### 2024-09-09
 * updated from master branch